Dragory/Knub/README.md

 A bot built on Knub consists of one or more **plugins**.
 For each **plugin context** (e.g. a Discord server ("guild")), Knub will create a new instance of each *plugin* that should be loaded for the context.
-A *plugin context* is usually just one server, but it can also be a group of servers.
+A *plugin context* is usually just one server, but in the future it can also be a group of servers.

-A *plugin* can be one of the following:
-* A plain object that conforms to the `PluginBlueprint` interface
+A *plugin* is simply a plain object that conforms to the `PluginBlueprint` interface.
-* A class extending `PluginClass`

 Each plugin has access to a set of utility modules for setting up commands, event listeners, user configuration, etc. Plugins are also able to specify